Meet the Editorial Team

 Teresa Sanders - Editor

-Teresa Sanders is a second-year doctoral candidate funded by the South, West and Wales Doctoral Training Partnership (AHRC), and co-supervised by Professor Vike Martina Plock (University of Exeter) and Dr Rowena Kennedy-Epstein (University of Bristol).
+Teresa Sanders is a third-year doctoral candidate funded by the South, West and Wales Doctoral Training Partnership (AHRC), and co-supervised by Professor Vike Martina Plock (University of Exeter) and Dr Rowena Kennedy-Epstein (University of Bristol).
 Her current research explores the representations of education and pedagogy in the oeuvre of the understudied British author Sylvia Townsend Warner (1893-1978).
-Her broader research interests include (although are by no means limited to) interwar culture and politics, theories of feminism, gender and sexuality, the historical novel, and women's literature of the First World War.
-She holds a First Class Degree and MA with Distinction from the University of Plymouth.
+Her broader research interests include (although are by no means limited to) interwar culture and politics, theories of feminism, gender and sexuality, the historical novel.

 Essie Karozas Dennis - Social Media Officer

-Essie Karozas-Dennis is studying her MA in English, specialising in the cultural memory of World War Two in visual media.
+Essie Karozas-Dennis recently completed her MA in English, specialising in the cultural memory of World War Two in visual media.
 She is hoping to complete a PhD in Film Studies and pursue a career as an academic.